davesmith/js-css-image-feature-detection/README.md

     * Opera
         * 17
             * JS: Yes
-            * CSS: Couldn't find the CSS off switch, but as Opera is now Webkit I assume would work as Safari works
+            * CSS: Couldn't find on/off, but as Opera is now Webkit I assume would work as Safari works
             * Images: Yes
             * DataURI: Yes
         * 12.14, 11.64, 10.63